Is there more “value” ascribed to works made by one foundry than by another?

 What are the protrusions that appear on some of the bronzes – such as the bump on the lower back of the top figure in Ovid’s Metamorphoses or the lines on works such as Monumental Torso of the Walking Man?

-When using the lost wax method, there are conduits or pipes, called “sprues” and “gates” attached to the core model.
+When using the lost wax method, there are conduits or pipes, called sprues and gates attached to the core model.
 These conduits are channels through which the heated wax escapes from the mold.
-The sprues and gates are removed during the chasing process.
 There are often also raised marks left by leaking bronze.
-Most artists of Rodin’s day would have these “flaws” removed and have the surface of the bronze chased to perfection.
-Rodin however often preferred to leave evidence of the casting process, to reveal what he believed to be a more dynamic surface.
+Most artists of Rodin’s day would have these sprues and gates and evidences of leaks completely removed, having the surface of the bronze chased to perfection.
+Rodin however often preferred to leave evidence of the casting process, revealing what he believed to be a more dynamic surface.